 Why I Do What I Do

-Photography has been a lifelong passion for me, right from my very early teens.
-I posses a compelling need to create images, to document what I see in a way that is emotionally engaging and meaningful.
-This is the story of how Yellow Hound Photography came about, and its early focus on dog photography.
+Photography has been a lifelong passion, right from my early teens.
+I possess a compelling need to create images, to document what I see in a way that is emotionally engaging and meaningful.
+This is the story of how Yellow Hound Photography came into being, and its early focus on dog photography.

 Growing up we always had a dog, usually some form of collie.
 They were part of the family, always with us wherever we went.
 I think this is what gave me my deep-rooted love of animals and of dogs in particular.
 Both of my parents grew up around animals and their fondness and easy familiarity seemingly passed to me.